MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-assignment-network.md

 #### Trusted locations

-Administrators can mark locations like your organization's public network ranges as trusted.
+Administrators might optionally mark IP-based locations like your organization's public network ranges as trusted.
 This marking is used by features in several ways.

 - Conditional Access policies can include or exclude these locations.
 - Sign-ins from trusted named locations improve the accuracy of Microsoft Entra ID Protection's risk calculation.

-- Locations marked as trusted can't be deleted without removing the trusted designation.
+Locations marked as trusted can't be deleted without first removing the trusted designation.

-> [!CAUTION]
-> Even if you know the network and mark it as trusted does not mean you should exclude it from Conditional Access policies.

-### Countries/regions
+### Countries

-Organizations can determine country/region location by IP address or GPS coordinates.
+Organizations can determine a geographic country location by IP address or GPS coordinates.

-To define a named location by country/region, you need to provide:
+To define a named location by country, you must provide:

 - A **Name** for the location.
 - Choose to determine location by IP address or GPS coordinates.